The Maven Meter: Regency Art Hotel

 REGENCY ART INTRODUCTION

 In the 1980’s and 90’s, the Hyatt Regency was one of Macau’s top living options, a rare 5 star hotel in a city that barely had any at the time.
 It was state of the art, cutting edge, hip to jive and a very popular venue for weddings, banquets, conferences and corporate events.
+They even had Macau’s first ever kick ass disco, something that seems totally inconceivable now.

 Fast forward 30 years and it’s an afterthought with a new name – the Regency Art Hotel – and nothing left from the glory days but the mould and mildew that’s been multiplying in their bathrooms since the turn of last century.
 Make no mistake, this hotel is long past it, and with tour groups taking up the bulk of their business, they really have no incentive in getting it back.